danielabar/meblog/src/markdown/ip-based-route-restrictions-on-heroku-with-rails.md

 ## Rollout

-After verifying on staging, we deployed to production with the flag disabled, then toggled it on.
+After verifying on staging, we deployed to production.
 The rollout was mostly uneventful — the only hiccup was a few people messaging on Slack that admin seemed broken, having forgotten it now required VPN.
 We updated the internal docs to mention the requirement and that was that.
-If anything had gone seriously wrong, disabling the flag would have restored access instantly without a rollback deploy.

 One thing to keep in mind: since the restriction lives in application code, blocked requests still hit a dyno before getting a 404.
-For most apps that's negligible, and the simplicity of the approach — a single constraint class, a YAML file, and a feature flag — makes it a practical fit for Heroku apps that need route-level IP restrictions without infrastructure-level tooling.
+For most apps that's negligible, and the simplicity of the approach — a single constraint class and a YAML file — makes it a practical fit for Heroku apps that need route-level IP restrictions without infrastructure-level tooling.

 ## TODO

-- mention flag is planned for removal after everything stable in prod for awhile
+- analyze this would it work? pricing? https://devcenter.heroku.com/articles/expeditedwaf